-Canada's Northern Responsible Energy Approach for Community Heat and Energy (REACHE) Program.
-QEC has secured \$1.7M under this funding to connect the Iqaluit Aquatics Centre to the community District Heating System (DHS).
+Canada's Northern Responsible Energy Approach for Community Heat and Energy (REACHE) Program: The QEC has secured \$1.7 million under this funding to connect the Iqaluit Aquatic Centre to the community district heating system.
 Thank you, Mr. Speaker.
 Speaker: Item 5.
 Recognition of Visitors in the Gallery.
 Member for Iqaluit-Manirajak, Mr. Lightstone.